SilverSnowFox/Curse-Fox/README.md

 A Discord bot that adds a little something to those misbehaving or interested users by adding 'curses' to their messages!

 ## Commands

+### Agreement!
+You must agree to that the bot and the bot creator are not responsible for the chaos caused from the use of this bot!
+A notice will be send on guild join, or if missed, use ```m!Agreement```.

 ### Help
 ```m!Help```